surge-synthesizer/surge-synthesizer.github.io/about.md

 New analog mode for the ADSR envelopes
 Surge currently builds with Windows and macOS (AudioUnit,VST2,VST3), and getting it to build on Linux again should be doable with some effort.

-Daily macOS (64-bit, AU/VST2/VST3) builds available on the Slack

-There is currently work going on to create an official release-page with installers for Windows 64-bit, macOS 64-bit and other formats.
+An official release-page with installers for Windows 64-bit, macOS 64-bit VST2/VST3/AU format versions of Surge exists at https://surge-synthesizer.github.io/

 System requirements
 At least Pentium 4 CPU.